-In November 2018, the Company announced an agreement with Theravance Biopharma ("Theravance") to acquire the Vibativ assets from Theravance and assume global responsibility for Vibativ including the marketing, distribution, manufacturing and regulatory activities associated with the brand.
+In November 2018, the Company announced an agreement with Theravance Biopharma ("Theravance") to acquire the Vibativ assets from Theravance and assume global responsibility for the brand including the related marketing, distribution, manufacturing and regulatory activities.

 Vibativ is a patented, FDA approved injectable anti-infective for the treatment of certain serious bacterial infections including hospital-acquired and ventilator-associated bacterial pneumonia and complicated skin and skin structure infections.
 It addresses a range of Gram-positive bacterial pathogens, including those that are considered difficult-to-treat and multidrug-resistant.

-Immediately after the closing, we initiated shipments of Vibativ and assumed responsibility for the supply chain and distribution of the product in the U.S. Vibativ is supported by our hospital sales division.
-During 2019 we transitioned responsibilities for the brand from Theravance to Cumberland.
+Immediately after the closing, we initiated shipments of Vibativ, assumed responsibility for the supply chain and distribution of the product in the U.S. and transitioned the brand's responsibilites from Theravance to Cumberland.
+Vibativ is supported by our hospital sales division.